-You raised some initial money and maybe have a small team working on your prototype, which is hopefully working to some degree.
+You raised some initial money and maybe have a small team developing on your prototype, which is hopefully working to some degree.
 Your business plan is taking shape, and you have a pretty decent understanding of the market you are pursuing.
-It’s time to get serious and raise some real seed money.

 What is Seed Money?